apache/nuttx/configs/cloudctrl/README.txt

      -CONFIG_ARMV7M_TOOLCHAIN_CODESOURCERYW=y
      +CONFIG_ARMV7M_TOOLCHAIN_BUILDROOT=y

-  9. Set the the PATH variable so tht it includes the path to the newly built binaries.
+  9. Set the PATH variable so tht it includes the path to the newly built binaries.

   See the file configs/README.txt in the buildroot source tree.
 That has more